 Dani Marti, ‘Last Days of Disco (My Sad Captain)’, 2020, polyester rope, polypropylene and beads on powder coated steel base, 100 cm diameter x 70 cm height

-Marti surrenders to his materials in a process that is both tender and arduous.
-In turn his signature reflector works flirt with the viewer’s perception through the rhythms of three closely-related colours interwoven to create a kinetic surface.
+Marti surrenders to his materials in a labour-intensive process that is both tender and arduous.
+In turn, his signature reflector works flirt with the viewer’s perception through the rhythms of closely-related colours interwoven to create a kinetic surface.
 The light bounces and ripples in relation to the viewer’s body and the light of the space, feeding into the idea of a ‘between’ space that is ever-changing.

 Dani’s use of ropes is grounded in the performative act of making, where the strength of the artist’s body is present on the surface of each ‘painting’.
-The repetition and seriality of the group reinforces the time and effort required to make each piece by stretching the very physical act of weaving across multiple surfaces.
+The rhythmic repetition of Marti’s new series of white rope works reinforces the time and effort required to make each piece.
+Each work has an underlying formula alluded to in the title – such as (H2/3-60) and (H3/3-60).
+Through this seriality, Dani stretches the very physical act of weaving across multiple surfaces.

 Sign up to be the first for exclusive gallery news, international events, opening information and updates on our artists.